TIS-Cloud-Team/TF_Community_workshop/Labs/4_data_sources_and_imports/1_import_resources.md

 ---
 ```

-This is because terrform wasn't aware of this resource until it tried an apply.
+This is because terraform wasn't aware of this resource until it tried an apply.

 #### Import